 SWOT analysis is an analysis framework used to evaluate a company’s competitive position.
 It’s a tool that identifies the strength, weaknesses, opportunities & threats of a business.

 They describe what an organization excels at & separates it from the competition.
-Things like a strong brand, loyal customer base, strong balance sheet, unique technology and so on.
+Things like a strong brand, loyal customer base, strong balance sheet, unique technology, and so on.

 It stops an organization from performing at its optimum level.
-They are areas where the business needs to improve to remain competitive things like higher than industry average turnover, high level of debt, an inadequate supply chain, or lack of capital.
+They are areas where the business needs to improve to remain competitive things as higher than industry average turnover, high level of debt, an inadequate supply chain, or lack of capital.

 It refers to factors that have the potential to harm an organization

-The process involved in creating a unique name and image of a product in the consumer’s mind, mainly through advertising campaigns with a consistent theme.
+The process involved creating a unique name and image of a product in the consumer’s mind, mainly through advertising campaigns with a consistent theme.
 It aims to establish a significant and differentiated presence in the market that attracts and retains loyal customers.